samsaid/CSE412-Airline-Tickets/README.md

 - Heroku PostgresSQL Database
 - SQL

+### Timeline
+The project was completed during the Fall 2021 semester in three phases:
+- Phase I - Selecting a topic, researching development tools, and creating the project plan.
+By the end of this phase, our team designed the database system using an ER diagram to visualize how the database components interact.
+- Phase II - data collection, ER diagram modification, and creating the database.
+During this phase, the team updated the original database design as we collected data and reconsidered the relationships of entities.
+By the end of this phase, we used SQL DDL to convert the ER Diagram to a relational database with tables and relationships and inserted the data to the database.
+- Phase III included setting up our team development environment and creating the application which can make queries to the database.

 ### User Manual
 flytes is supported on all popular browsers, including Chrome, Firefox, Edge, and Internet Explorer 9 and above.
 Users can access the site via a preferred browser at www.flytes.com.
 Just kidding, users can access it at [cse-412.herokuapp.com](https://cse-412.herokuapp.com/).